-Since launching more than 16 years ago, Microsoft's Xbox system has become one of the most popular gaming platforms in the world.
-Whether you're an Xbox newbie in the market for your first console or an Xbox vet looking for the latest accessories to augment your system or new games to add to your library, Walmart has everything you need — and at great prices!
-We've done the legwork for you, pulling out a selection of highlights from Walmart's online Xbox department.
+Since its launch in 2013, Microsoft's Xbox One, the successor to the Xbox 360, has become one of the most popular gaming platforms in the world.
+Not only can you play a bevy of great games, but you can stream movies and TV shows from your favorite content providers.
+Regardless of whether you're in the market for your first Xbox console or an experienced Xbox gamer shopping for the latest accessories to augment your system or new games to add to your library, Walmart has everything you need — and at low prices!
+To make it easier, we've done most of the legwork for you, pulling out a selection of highlights from Walmart's online Xbox department.

 Xbox One S